A Functional Medicine Guide To Lyme Disease: Symptoms, Natural Remedies + What Your Doctor Isn’t Telling You

 As a functional medicine practitioner, my approach to Lyme is different.
 Here’s what I recommend:

-Job one is a detailed health history.
+Step one is a detailed health history.
 When I do this with my patients, I ask all kinds of nosy questions.
 (One patient asked me if I was in the KGB!
 No, ma’am, just getting to the root issues!)
-If you think you could have Lyme disease, consider a free webcam or phone evaluation with my health center to get this conversation started.
+If you think you could have Lyme disease, schedule a telehealth consultation with my team to get this conversation started.

 It’s important to catch Lyme as early as possible, so it doesn’t become chronic.
 The sooner it is treated, the more likely antibiotics will be able to eradicate it all.
 In addition to using the two conventional tests accepted by the CDC, Elisa and Western Blot labs, I also often screen clients with these labs: